townivan/townivan.github.io/_posts/2023-08-09-javascript-arrow-functions.md

 });
 ```

-In Javascript the this keyword is always a reference to the object that called the function.
+In Javascript the `this` keyword is always a reference to the object that called the function.

-An ordinary function rebinds 'this'.
+An ordinary function rebinds `this`.
 An anonymouse function (arrow function) doesn't.

-The confusion around using 'this' IMO is best avoided by not trying to force JS to work in the OOP paradigm.
+The confusion around using `this` IMO is best avoided by not trying to force JS to work in the Object-oriented programming (OOP) paradigm with classes.